 Enter, by budget year, the total amounts requested for travel abroad and within Canada for both the research team and student personnel.
-Project directors must obtain the lowest possible travel fares.
+Applicants must obtain the lowest possible travel fares.
 Car rental is an eligible expense only if it is essential to the research.

-Subsistence costs must be based on rates approved by the institution or organization that will administer the funds.
+Subsistence costs must be based on rates approved by the applicant's institution.

-Consulting fees for professional and technical services are eligible expenditures only if it is demonstrated in the Budget Justification that expert advice is needed.
+Consulting fees for professional and technical services are eligible expenditures.
+You must demonstrate in the Budget Justification that expert advice is needed.

 You may include other supply items (e.g., software, stationery, postage, telephone calls) only if they relate directly to the research.

 Non-disposable equipment—Computer hardware

 Purchase or rental of computers and associated hardware is allowable only if these are not accessible through the postsecondary institution or employer.

 Other non-disposable equipment

 Purchase or rental of equipment (e.g., audio or video equipment) is allowable only if it is not accessible through the postsecondary institution or employer.